Jorge was socially awkward all his life until he realized that nobody cared what he said and did. Now he relays this secret wisdom.

 No, no you don't.
 If you did, you would never feel awkward.
-You know what makes you feel awkward?
-The idea that you might do something wrong in a social interaction.
-The idea that you will mess up and people will judge you.
+Do you know what makes you feel awkward?
+The idea that you might do something wrong in social interaction.
+The idea is that you will mess up and people will judge you.
 The idea that you messed up in the past and the images from your embarrassing mistake are playing over and over in your mind.

 If you really know who you are and live as that person, then no one could ever judge you for anything.
 You would simply be yourself because that's the only way you can be, and you wouldn't be bothered if people had a problem with it.
 You would never resist your real self or try to change it for others.

 Awkwardness is when you're struggling to figure out how to please or impress other people—and are failing at it.

 As you might already realize, most people—even those who are socially skilled through practice—don't have the mindset of being their true selves.
 They are constantly worried about what others think of them.
 Their subconscious mind is always busy thinking about how they should change to look good in front of others.

 A lot of people can cope with this just fine.
 They become extremely skilled at getting certain reactions from people.
 They go their whole lives being molded by the opinions of others.
 You could say they have a knack for it.